MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/quickstart-install-configure-dns-server.md

 #### [GUI](#tab/gui)

-Here's how to install the DNS server role using Server Manager from the Windows desktop.
+Here's how to install the DNS Server role using Server Manager from the Windows desktop.

 1. From the Windows desktop, open the **Start** menu, then select the **Server Manager** tile.